InternetOfUs/task-manager/README.md

  - **WENET_INTERACTION_PROTOCOL_ENGINE_API** to define the path to the interaction protocol engine component to use.
 By default is **"https://wenet.u-hopper.com/prod/interaction_protocol_engine**.
  - **COMP_AUTH_KEY** to define the authentication key that the componet has to use to interact with the other WeNet components.

+When the container is started, it generates log files at the directory **/usr/wenet/profile-manager/var/log**.
+The files with the **WeNet component logs** are generated in a rolling file with the name **wenet_X.log** ( where X is a number between 0 and 99).

 If you want to start also a database and link both you can use the defined docker compose configuration.